johsteffens/mocutsvd/doc/mocutsvd.md

 Within a single block $P_i$ and $Q_i$ are decoupled: To compute $P_i$, only those rows of $A$ need be known upfront, which are to be zeroed.
 In a transposed manner the same applies to $Q_i$.

-An accumulated bundle of one-sided householder reflections can be converted into an efficient matrix-matrix multiplication.
-The method is known as the WY-representation of accumulated Householder Reflections [9].
+An accumulated bundle of one-sided householder reflections is converted into an efficient matrix-matrix multiplication by the WY-representation of accumulated Householder Reflections [9].

-An efficient algorithm for phase 2 (Band-Diagonal to Bi-Diagonal) was presented by B. Lang 1996 [7].

-He used left and right HR in a chasing algorithm to reduce the banded matrix to bi-diagonal.
-Th following figures depicts the process.
+B. Lang presented 1996 an efficient algorithm for phase 2 (Band-Diagonal to Bi-Diagonal)[7].
+It uses left and right HR in a to reduce the banded matrix to bi-diagonal.
+The following figures depicts the process.

 ![](image/band_bi_a/vis_000000.png)![](image/band_bi_a/vis_000001.png)![](image/band_bi_a/vis_000002.png)![](image/band_bi_a/vis_000003.png)![](image/band_bi_a/vis_000004.png)![](image/band_bi_a/vis_000005.png)![](image/band_bi_a/vis_000006.png)![](image/band_bi_a/vis_000007.png)![](image/band_bi_a/vis_000008.png)![](image/band_bi_a/vis_000009.png)